 NHS wide system adoption considerations will be achieved through further discussions with groups such as NHS Choices and HSCIC

-Early Conclusions
+Early Conclusions (to be further validated prior to detailed findings)

-Linked data concepts/technologies are mature enough to consider adoption, but will not be without challenges
+Linked data concepts/technologies are mature enough to consider adoption, but will not be without challenges.
+However, it is believed that these challenges are just ‘different’ rather than necessarily more complex than those presented by alternatives (i.e. relational modelling, doing nothing etc).

+Whilst linked data is not a panacea and will not be appropriate universally, in order to meet the challenges NICE faces, the need to elevate the formality of the way that metadata and controlled vocabularies are defined and managed is clear and the need in certain circumstances to consider linked data principles (graph modelling) as a primary option over noSQL / relational data models for instance is also clear.
+It is believe that these principles should be documented and adopted by both the design authority (DA) and information standards working group (ISWG) to promote the appropriate use of this technology within NICE.

 We are looking for solutions to our challenges at a time when the sands are shifting quickly.
-While there may be benefit in waiting for more solutions to be developed, this would need to be considered against the risk of inaction and the lack of NICE influence in solutions developed by others.
+While there may be benefit in waiting for more solutions to be developed, this needs to be weighed against the risk of inaction and the lack of NICE influence in solutions developed by others.

 The highest value least risk area to consider for initial adoption using Linked Data would be ‘people and groups’.
 While this will not deliver a complete solution to authoring all content in a structured way it offers the following advantages: